sourcegraph/sourcegraph-public-snapshot/doc/cody/explanations/use_cases.md

 - Type "fix the bug in this function" directly underneath some function code
 - Highlight the function plus the line you just typed
-- Click `Fixup code`
+- Use the `ctrl`+`alt`+`/` hotkey (or the `Cody: Fixup` VS Code command)
 - Cody will read your command and deploy its fix inline

 ## Onboarding to a new codebase

-When onboarding to a new codebase, understanding code at a high level can be time consuming and slow you down from contributing code.
-Use Cody to help understand code and get oriented to where things are defined.
+When onboarding to a new codebase, understanding code can be time consuming.
+Use Cody to help understand code faster and get oriented to where things are defined.

 ### Explain code at a high level